lsampaioweb/custom-docker-images/README.md

 1. Configure Docker to use the credential helper:

-    Once you log in, your password will be saved, and you won't have to type it every time you use Docker commands.
+    Once you log in, your password will be saved in the credential store (`secretservice`), so you won't have to type it every time you use Docker commands.

+    First, ensure the `~/.docker/` directory exists:

+    ```bash
+    mkdir -p ~/.docker
+    ```

+    Then, open the configuration file:

     ```bash
     nano ~/.docker/config.json